kalebabram/GRUMPS/README.md

 ```

 ### R
-**GRUMPS** also has an R library available.
+`r-grumps` also has an R library available.

-An example RScript is given below:
+An example RScript using `r-grumps` is given below:
 ```R
 library(rgrumps)
 # change filepath to path of the distance matrix